USS Panay incident: Attack

 The survivors coped with near freezing nights wearing inadequate clothing along with no food.
 It took three days to move the sixteen wounded to the safety of several British and American ships.

-The Japanese pilots who attacked the Panay would also bomb the British vessel SS Wantung later that same day.
+The Japanese pilots who attacked Panay would also bomb the British vessel SS Wantung later that same day.

 Diplomacy

 The aftermath of the Panay sinking was a nervous time for the American ambassador to Japan, Joseph C. Grew.
 Grew, whose experience in the foreign service spanned over 30 years, "remembered the ", the U.S. Navy ship that blew up in Havana Harbor in 1898.
-The sinking of Maine had propelled the U.S. into the Spanish–American War and ambassador Grew hoped the sinking of Panay would not be a similar catalyst for the severance of diplomatic ties and war with Japan.
+The sinking of Maine had propelled the U.S. into the Spanish–American War, and ambassador Grew hoped the sinking of Panay would not be a similar catalyst for the severance of diplomatic ties and war with Japan.

 The Japanese government took full responsibility for sinking Panay but continued to maintain that the attack had been unintentional.
 Chief of Staff of Japanese naval forces in northern China, Vice Admiral Rokuzo Sugiyama, was assigned to make an apology.
 The formal apology reached Washington, D.C., on Christmas Eve.